 1. A Lot of Unsubscribes

-Some people will subscribe to your list simply to get a hold of your freebie, but don’t plan on them sticking around for long.
+Some people will subscribe to your list simply to get a hold of your opt-in bonus, but don’t plan on them sticking around for long.
 Once they get any more emails from you they’ll unsubscribe because they already have what they wanted.

 2. A Non-Responsive List